Intellectual property assets can include software or database rights, algorithms, formulas, designs and ideas – these all make up your trade secrets.

 When dealing with intellectual property it is often necessary to deal with assignment of rights to the owner as well as the obligations of confidentiality.

-Trade secrets are an asset that often underpin a business yet create hidden vulnerabilities.
+Trade secrets are asses that often underpin a business yet create hidden vulnerabilities.
 There is often no protection against leaking the trade secrets unless ownership of the asset has been protected.
 Often not a big job but always an important job.

 Solicitors to protect your trade secrets

-There are a wide range of situations where a trade secrets along with confidentiality information can be protected by agreement.
+A common, but not the only, way of clearly demonstrating that information, data or IP is intended to be a trade secret is by recording this in contracts, There are a wide range of situations where trade secrets along with confidential information can be protected by agreement.
 We have set out some of the most commonly arising situations where we find our clients do not always realise the risk.

 Aspects of your know-how, pricing and other business secrets will have to be divulged to prospective buyers.
 How do you know the buyer is not fishing and will misuse your information for its own purposes and not complete on the business sale?

-Without a confidentiality agreement covering trade secrets the seller is entirely at risk with no legal framework to rely upon.
+Without a confidentiality agreement covering trade secrets a seller is entirely at risk with no legal framework to rely upon.

 Your employees and directors have access to a host of confidential details ranging from databases, future business plans, threats, finance as well as trade secrets.
 Employees and directors do have a common law duty of confidentiality but it is very limited.
 For that reason employment contracts should enhance the common law duties to protect the business.